 - Season chicken breast and place on the trivet in a single layer.

-- Pour chicken broth into the pot (directly over the chicken).
+- Pour water or broth into the pot (directly over the chicken).

-- Seal cooker and set to HIGH pressure for 8 minutes (12 minutes for frozen).
+- Seal cooker and set to HIGH pressure for 8 minutes (10 minutes for bone-in, 12 minutes for frozen).

 - When it’s done, release the pressure valve and wait for pressure to release, then let the chicken rest another 5 minutes.